 The above risk factors are not presented in order of importance; all of them have been found to be associated with increased risk of relapse in at least one study.
 There is evidence that having multiple risk factors heightens the risk compared to one or two risk factors.

-Latest research finds recurrence is lower when DCIS is heavily treated
+Recurrence is lower when DCIS is heavily treated

 The meta-analysis of previous studies referenced at the beginning of this news story was designed to determine the long-term recurrence and breast cancer-specific death rates of women with DCIS, according to type of treatment.
 To conduct the study, the authors used data from five prospective and twenty-one retrospective studies of women with pure DCIS with a median or average follow-up period of at least 10 years.
 The study included a total of 9,404 DCIS cases in 9,391 women.